Club Inglés Bella Vista: Origins

 In 1878, the Rio Tinto Company founded a place intended for entertainment and recreation of the English colony, Club Inglés Bella Vista, which had three sports sections called Cricket Club Río Tinto, Lawn-Tennis Río Tinto and Foot-Ball Club Río Tinto.
 The company's membership was initially restricted to technicians from the Rio Tinto Company Limited (RTC) who resided in the area.

-On 4 December, the new building built and furnished by the Río Tinto Company in order to be the headquarters of its club was inaugurated at Calle Sanz in the old village of Minas de Río Tinto.
+On 4 December, the new building built and furnished by the Río Tinto Company to be the headquarters of its club was inaugurated at Calle Sanz in the old village of Minas de Río Tinto.
 During its first years of existence, the Río Tinto club encouraged and promoted the practice of sports and cultural activities.
 The British colony in the area kept growing throughout the 1880s and began to spread its influence to a place distant from the historic town, later known as the Bella Vista neighborhood.
 These residents would request a place where they could carry out their activities without having to travel to Río Tinto, so in 1884, a wooden pavilion was built in Bella Vista to serve as the seat of the social club.